How to Optimize Data Loading in ETL Processes: Best Practices and Tools

 ❌ When NOT to use Avro:

-🚫 If you're looking for a humanly readable format.
+🚫 If you are looking for a human-readable format.

-🚫 If you don't work with Big Data or distributed architectures, since its advantage lies in scalability.
+🚫 If you do not work with Big Data or distributed architectures, since its advantage lies in scalability.

-📌 Python example - Saving a DataFrame as Avro (requires fastavro):
+📌 Python example - Save a DataFrame as Avro (requires fastavro):

 🔹 Format Comparison

-Choose the correct format To load data it is keyword for the efficiency and scalability of any ETL pipeline.
+Choosing the right format to load data is key for the efficiency and scalability of any ETL pipeline.

 🎓 How to choose the best format?